 Education & Program Center

-At IFS, we pursue our mission “to create the pathways for success for our at-risk and troubled youth and their families through innovative programs and services in urban New Jersey” by rejoicing in the accomplishments of the one and focusing on the success of the many.
+At IFS, we pursue our mission “to create pathways to success for at-risk and underserved residents in urban communities through innovative behavioral health, mental health, residential and educational programs” by rejoicing in the accomplishments of the one and focusing on the success of the many.

 As our youth and families grow, we make sure that they receive the support to stand alone, strengthened by the knowledge that they are never by themselves.